just-a-miner/moreepochs/README.md

  'GPU #x -rxboost option is applied successfully'

 where x is GPU index that rxboost/strap applied to and "..." is specific strap.

+Be aware, that some software can prevent straps from working.
+For example tool named "HwInfo" does that, if you started it once, straps won't have effect on mining speed until you reboot your rig.
+Also make sure that you didn't set manual memory timings in AMD Radeon Software, this also doesn't allow straps to work.

 Please note that both -rxboost and -strap can crash/freeze your rig because not every GPU is able to work with faster timings especially at high memory